 The health risks of candle wicks:

-Classically the core of wicks were made out of lead because it kept the wick standing straight when the surrounding wax began to melt and prevented it from falling over.
-As I am sure you are aware, lead is quite toxic, and lead exposure is dangerous, especially for young children.
+Classically the core of wicks was made out of lead because it kept the wick standing straight when the surrounding wax began to melt and prevented it from falling over.
+However, lead is quite toxic, and lead exposure is dangerous, especially for young children.
 Fortunately, in 1974 the candle industry decided to voluntarily ban lead-core wicks.
 However, not all brands followed that rule, but in 2003, lead was officially banned by the Consumer Product Safety Commission so lead wicks are no longer used in most candles.

-However, you’ll still find lead in wicks that are coming from overseas from places like Mexico and China, so always check where your candles are produced.
+However, you can still find lead in wicks that are coming from other places like Mexico and China, so always check where your candles are produced.
 In most cases, lead has now been replaced with zinc or tin.
 Instead, I recommend looking for 100% cotton wicks or wood wicks instead to ensure they are safe for your health.

 The risks of the colouring used in candles: